St. Anne's School, Jodhpur: Academics

 There are parent–teacher meetings to encourage the cooperation of the students, teachers and the parents.
 Students are provided with a knowledge of languages, mathematics, sciences and computers.
 The students are evaluated for their performance under the CCE pattern.
 Under this pattern there are four formative assessments and two summative assessments in one academic session.

 Co-curricular and extra-curricular activities are a part of a student's time in the school.
 There are child craft exhibitions, science exhibitions, quiz contests, English and Hindi debates, recitation contests, fêtes, sports festivals and Annual Day Celebrations.

 A printing press has made possible the printing of material for academic purposes, as well as enabled publication of a fortnightly newspaper.
 The St. Anne's Newsline develops the writing ability of the students.
-The school's cooling plants provide pure and cold water, and its canteen snacks and drinks.
+The school's cooling plants provide pure and cold water.

 School recognition

 The school has received awards for being the best school in the city for a number of years.
-Many of its ex-students are technologists and managers working with national and multi-national organisations like Infosys, Volkswagen, HUL, P&G, Tata Group, etc. in India and abroad.
+Many of its ex-students are technologists and managers working with national and multi-national organisations like Infosys, Volkswagen, HUL, Procter & Gamble, Tata Group, etc. in India and abroad.